Faustin-king/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm : this script is used to delete or remove file. rm -r: this script remove or delete directory. cd - : this script changes the working directory to the previous one!
+rm : this script is used to delete or remove file. rm -r: this script remove or delete directory. cd - : this script changes the working directory to the previous one! ls -la . ../boot : this script list all files in current working directory and the parent working directory and the /boot directory, in long format